dell/openmanage-puppet/README.md

-# redfish

-The README template below provides a starting point with details about what information to include in your README.

 ## Description

 This module supports Dell & HP implementations of Redfish.
 The Redfish standard is a suite of specifications that deliver an industry standard protocol providing a RESTful interface for the management of servers, storage, networking, and converged infrastructure.